-Ultimately, eBay wants to protect their brand, which means they’ll take action against anyone who isn’t behaving within their listing guidelines.
+Ultimately, eBay wants to protect their brand, which means they’ll take action (in the form of account restrictions) against anyone who isn’t behaving within their listing guidelines.

 Since this is ultimately case-by-case, there isn’t a full list of reasons for why eBay suspends accounts, but here are some of the most common ones.

 1. Payment issues

 eBay will place a hold on your account if you have one of the following issues: